 Test Setup for Headset Communication Mode measurements

-Test Setup for Headset Communication Mode measurements in ITU-T P.381 Section 8.1
+Test Setup for Headset Communication Mode measurements in ITU-T P.381 Section 8.1.
+The input and output characteristics of the test system for connecting the headset are as per ITU-T P.381 Section 8.1.1.1.

 Test Signals and Test Signal Levels